Be Safe and Be Seen with AIS

 The system’s range is similar to that of your VHF radio, essentially depending on the height of the antenna.
 Its propagation is slightly better than that of radar, due to the longer wavelength, so it’s possible to “see” around bends in rivers or over islands if the landmasses are not too high.
 AIS information is not degraded by rain-clutter like radar, so it works the same in all weather.
 The consensus among safety experts is that AIS is extremely valuable, especially if you travel at night or in crowded shipping lanes with restricted visibility.

 Class A: Full-function transceivers are required for ships over 300 gross tons that travel internationally, and for passenger ships.
-More classes of commercial vessels may be added to these requirements soon (see below).
+More classes of commercial vessels have been added to these requirements as of March 2016 (see below).
 Class A AIS units include both transmitters and receivers, and automatically transmit every two to 10 seconds when the ship is under way, and every three minutes when anchored.
 Transmitting at 20 watts, they consume substantial amounts of electrical power.
-Class A units are also often pricey; the em-trak A100 (Model 12333944, priced at about $3,000) is a Class A unit.
+Class A units are also often pricey.

 Class B: This class offers a somewhat reduced set of functions at a much lower cost, and is intended for recreational vessels and others not required to carry Class A AIS.
 Class B was approved for use throughout the U.S. in September 2008.
 It is nearly identical to Class A, except that Class B:

-Receive-Only: Units like the ICOM MXA5000, Garmin AIS 300 and Raymarine AIS350 are “receive-only,” not two-way transceivers, and let you identify what ships are in the neighborhood while you remain off the AIS grid.
+Receive-Only: These units let you identify what ships are in the neighborhood while you remain off the AIS grid.
 Think of a receive-only unit more like radar than a radar unit with radar reflector.
-These receivers, containing only the two-channel VHF receiver and decoding software, are not Class B, since they aren’t active transmitters on the AIS system.
+These receivers, containing only the two-channel VHF receiver and decoding software, are not Class B, since they are not active transmitters on the AIS system.

 When you order an AIS transceiver, collect and submit the following information online at: westmarine.com/ais.
 Your AIS unit will then be pre-programmed for your boat and shipped to your address.